Beam of Life

 Continued funding is needed to make breakthroughs on the other forms of cancer.
 That is why the fundraising for the Breakthrough Bike Challenge is so important!

-Penn-Medicine Radiation Oncology has organized a team to ride in the Breakthrough Bike Challenge for Penn-Medicine Radiation Oncology.
-Our team is named “Beam of Life” in keeping with our ongoing fundraising theme.
+Penn-Medicine Radiation Oncology has organized a team to ride in the Breakthrough Bike Challenge.
+Our team is named “Beam of Life” in keeping with our values and fundraising theme.

 ALL are welcome to join our team and be part of our fundraising effort!
 We are looking for new members!
 We have a great mix of staff, patients, alumni, and their family members on our team.